emer/axon/examples/bench_lvis/lvis_actual.md

 ### CPU 1.6.16: HPC2 ccnl-0 AMD EPYC 7502 32-Core Processor + NVIDIA A100 GPU

-Two threads (default) exactly replicates the ~450 PerTrlMSec of the models at 16 mpi nodes, which we computed as giving a 14 effective speedup:
+Two threads (default) replicates the ~450 PerTrlMSec of the models at 16 mpi nodes, which we computed as giving a 14 effective speedup:
 * (61 * 100) / 14 = 435
+* 38% speedup vs. 1 thread -- better than seen in `1.6.16/bench` version -- actual lvis does have a bit different connectivity and is a bit smaller..

 ```
 Total Time:    61